bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 **Note that this call uses the deprecated** `app.bitrise.io` **URL and the app’s build trigger token, as opposed to the personal access token shown in the examples in this guide.
 All other parameters, however, work the same way.**"%}

 You can create a new provisioning profile object with a simple `curl` request.
-If you call the `/apps/{app-slug}/provisioning-profiles` endpoint, Bitrise will create a preliminary URL that you can use later on for managing provisioning profiles.
+This is the first phase of the provisioning profile upload process: by calling this endpoint a new provisioning profile object is created and its slug and a presigned upload URL will be retrieved.
+Required parameters are the app slug and provisioning profile name.

 Example `curl` request: